 We are wrapping up a week-long visit to Normandy, having visited the landing beaches and many of the battlefields from the D-Day invasion of June 6, 1944.
-Now, near the end of our visit to Normandy, we're finally getting to where the D-Day invasion began, several hours before the lands: Pegasus Bridge.
+Now, near the end of our visit to Normandy, we're finally getting to where the D-Day invasion began, several hours before the landings: Pegasus Bridge.

 While the U.S. forces were landing well to the west — by air into the Cotentin peninsula the night of the 5th/6th, and by sea onto the beaches designated as Utah and Omaha starting the morning of the 6th, British and Canadian forces were landing on the three beaches to the east: Gold, Juno, and Sword.

 Overnight on June 5th/6th, British and Canadian airborne infantry parachuted and landed gliders in this area forming the eastern flank of the Allies' vast landing operation.
 This eastern airborne operation was designated Operation Tonga.

 This map shows the Orne River (unlabeled) flowing through Caen from the southwest, and the Dives River paralleling the Orne for the final stretch of each before draining into the Bay of the Seine.

 The area between the two rivers was an open flat plain with a well developed transportation infrastructure including roads, bridges, rail lines, canals, and navigable rivers.
 German armored forces could easily maneuver through this area to counterattack the Allies.
 Critical infrastructure such as the river crossings could be destroyed, but then the Allies would not be able to use it to break out of the landing zones and advance inland.